magician11/empath-wiki/narcissism.md

 A movie about a child who is born a psychopath.
 His sweet, good hearted mother does whatever she can to raise him well, yet she ends up having to deal with a huge amount of guilt and shame.
 A theme in the movie is that bad kids are the parent's fault, when in this case it clearly is not.

 [Rotten Tomatoes](https://www.rottentomatoes.com/m/we_need_to_talk_about_kevin/)

+# Traits

+- Narcissists are excellent at hiding that they are a narcissist.
+They can, for instance, create so much drama around them, that untargeted people mistakenly assume the "bad" person is someone else.